 So please ensure that you pay attention to your belongings at all times, especially when you are in crowded places.

-A perk for anyone wanting to live and work here is that English is Malta’s official language, that means that English is used in all official contracts and government forms.
+A perk for anyone wanting to live and work here is that English is Malta’s official language, which means that English is used in all official contracts and government forms.

 Most people speak English and when it comes to jobs, English is a must since so many foreigners frequent Malta.